sparkflows/sparkflows-docs/docs/user-guide/concepts/connections/jdbc_connection.rst

 We can also test the specified connection before saving the connection details.

-Now we are ready to start using the SQL Server Connection in Fire Insights using JDBC Connection nodes.
+Now we are ready to start using the SQL Server Connection in Fire Insights using Read JDBC nodes.

 .. figure:: ../../../_assets/connections/sql_node.PNG
    :alt: Databricks